david672orford/tech-for-teaching/software/draft.md

 * [Storyboarder](https://wonderunit.com/storyboarder/) --
 	Assemble drawings into storyboards.
 	Can generate basic drawings of characters automatically.
+	Owner feudes online with those who object to dirty words in the program.
 * [qStopMotion](http://www.qstopmotion.org) --
 	Program to take a series of photos using a camera connected to your computer and later assemble them into a video.
 Works with webcams